MetalSnake1/Espio-Keyword-OCR-Triggered-Keylogger/README.md

 This leads me to be interested in developing context-aware malware, using Espio as a fundamental component of later research.
 I have been thinking about ways to implement persistence for Espio, and I would like to implement a sort of watchdog that basically looks for Espio, sees if it stops, and then if it does stop, the watchdog will respawn Espio again.
 The watchdog would be a Windows process that utilizes some sort of obfuscation - I haven't really read too much into this, but from my understanding, it should be possible.
 There are a few other things I would like to implement, but it's mostly theoretical - I just want to say that I plan on evolving Espio.

 ## Near-Future Features
-For the near future, I definitely want to implement these features:
+For the near future, I want to implement these features:

 - Quieter polling with reduced key sets - I've got to get those 80,000+ syscalls per second during active mode down.
 I need to reduce which keys are actually polled, because usually only about 50-60 keys are actually used in passwords/usernames.
 - Clipboard and cookie exfiltration.